sashakraeva/ASV_ROS2/README.md

 Currently we are testing our project on tutorial from [Gazebo Fortress](https://gazebosim.org/docs/fortress/tutorials/)

+P.s.
+These tutorials are not for Hull, but for robots and gazebo in gneral

+P.s.
+For now our "FUTURE HULL" looks a bit silly (check the image below)

 The tutorials made so far:
 - [Building your own robot](https://gazebosim.org/docs/fortress/building_robot/)
 - [Moving the robot](https://gazebosim.org/docs/fortress/moving_robot/)